wagtail/wagtail/docs/getting_started/quick_install.md

     See Pillow's [platform-specific installation instructions](https://pillow.readthedocs.io/en/stable/installation.html#external-libraries).

 ## Install Wagtail

 Run the following commands in a virtual environment of your choice:

 ```sh
 pip install wagtail
 ```

-To install Wagtail outside a virtual environment, use the `sudo` command. `sudo` is a program that allows running other programs with the security privileges of a different user.
-This different user is by default the superuser.

-Once installed, Wagtail provides a command similar to Django's `django-admin startproject` to generate a new site/project:
+Once installed, Wagtail provides a `wagtail start` command to generate a new project:

 ```sh
 wagtail start mysite